You offer an online course and award certificates but they don’t really carry any weight until your program is accredited.

 Also, the university route in the U.S. comes with a lot of red tape.
 In the U.S., legitimate online degree programs are accredited by agencies recognized by either the Department of Education or the nonprofit Council for Higher Education Accreditation (CHEA).
 So yeah… government stuff.

-Gaining accreditation for your online course isn’t always necessary, but could help to increase your visibility and overall value if it does become accredited.
-Given how easy it is for anyone to create an onlien course, this is a perfect way to differentiate from your competition – not to mention add a premium price to your offering.
+Gaining accreditation for your online course isn’t always necessary.
+Yet, despite the hassle, it can be well-worth the effort.
+It can help increase your visibility and overall value if it does become accredited, and given how easy it is for anyone to create an online course, this is a perfect way to differentiate from your competition – not to mention add a premium price to your offering.